osg-htc/user-school-2023/docs/materials/htcondor/part2-ex2-queue-n.md

 (Programmers like to start counting from 0.)

 Now we can understand what the first column in the output, the ***job ID***, represents.
-It is a job’s cluster number, a dot (`.`), and the job’s process number.
+It is a job’s *cluster number*, a dot (`.`), and the job’s *process number*.
 So in the example above, the job ID of the second job is `10228.1`.

-**Pop Quiz:** Do you remember how to ask HTCondor to list all of the jobs from one cluster?
+**Pop Quiz:** Do you remember how to ask HTCondor's queue to list the status of all of the jobs from one cluster?
 How about one specific job ID?

 Using queue *N* With Output
 ---------------------------